![]() |

 In the illustration above, it can be seen that there is no real water shortage.
 The lake is filled with water!
-The problem comes when someone must depend upon the small amount of water found in the stream.
-In the stream there is a very real shortage of water!
+The problem comes when someone must depend upon the small amount of water found in the tiny stream flowing out of the dam.
+In this stream there is a very real shortage of water!

-Even though there may be an abundant supply (see Chapter 2), if the supply never reaches the individual, there will be a shortage.
-Our nation may have an abundant supply of oil, but if the refined oil does not get to the gas station, it will do nothing for our cars!
-California and Florida may grow millions of oranges, but until they are in our refrigerators and in our stomachs, they are of no use.
+Even though there may be an abundant supply (as we saw in the last chapter), if the supply never reaches the individual, there will be a shortage.
+Our nation may have an abundant supply of oil resources, but if the oil is not retrieved from the ground and if the refined oil does not get to the gas station, it will do nothing for our cars!
+California and Florida may grow millions of oranges, but until they are in our refrigerators and in our stomachs, they are of no use to us.
 The supermarket may be packed with an abundance of every kind of food, but if the food is too expensive to buy, there will be a food shortage on our plates.
 The problem is not with the lake but with the stream.

 Many of the streams that are today flowing and supplying us with the good things of life may someday begin to shrink and dwindle and perhaps be cut off entirely.
-The money supply could be cut off due to loss of employment.
-The gasoline supply could be cut off as a result of an Arab oil embargo.
-The food supply could be cut off in the event of famine or crop failure or perhaps a truckers" strike.
-Other, vital supplies could be cut off during a war.
+Your family's money supply could be cut off due to loss of employment.
+The weekly paycheck may no longer come.
+The gasoline supply could be cut off if our sources of foreign oil become scarce or if the gasoline becomes too expensive to buy.
+The food supply could be cut off if there is a serious famine or crop failure or if there is a problem with our transportation system (the trucks that deliver the food).
+Other vital supplies could be cut off during a war.
 Those streams that you count on today may be dry tomorrow!

-If the streams vie depend upon should ever run dry, here are some principles from Gods Word that could be applied:
+If the streams we depend upon should ever run dry, here are some principles from God’s Word that could be applied:

 What is it that a person really needs in order to live?
 According to what Paul wrote in 1 Timothy 6:8, what are the two things that are needful?